25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 4. Phillips Farms – Milford, NJ

 Phillips Farms, a family-operated farm, is a notable destination in Hunterdon County.
-The farm respects its land and passionately produces quality products.
-They take part in 13 farmers’ markets every week.
+They participate in 13 farmers’ markets every week, and many restaurants purchase fresh produce from Phillips Farms directly.

 Phillips Strawberry Farm Milford NJ

-Phillips Strawberry Farm Milford, NJ
+Phillips Strawberry Farm, Milford, NJ

-• Address (Phillips Farm Market): 564 Milford Warren Glen Rd, Milford, NJ 08848, United States
+• Address: Farm market 564 Milford Warren Glen Rd, Milford, NJ 08848, United States.
+Main Farm – 91 Crabapple Hill Road, Milford, NJ 08848

 Read Farms for Strawberry Picking In Massachusetts